Tutorspree/Excel-Practice/README.md

 ### Methods and Tools Used:

-"Data Visualization": Line charts, bar graphs, and heat maps to represent population trends and regional variations.
+Data Visualization: Line charts, bar graphs, and heat maps to represent population trends and regional variations.
 Statistical Analysis: Descriptive statistics to summarize the central tendency, dispersion, and shape of the dataset’s distribution.
 Correlation Analysis: Examining the relationship between population growth and other socio-economic factors.